1 Introduction

 Let’s run uname -a to get some info about the operating system.
 In this case, uname is the COMMAND and -a the ARG.
 This command will display some general info about your system, and the -a argument tells uname to display all possible information.

-First run it on your own system (use systeminfo if you are on Windows):
+uname -aon your own system (usesysteminfoif you are on Windows).

-This should print something like this to your command line:
+This should print something like this to your command line (Darwin is the Unix-like OS that Macs use):

 Darwin liv433l.lan 15.6.0 Darwin Kernel Version 15.6.0: Mon Oct 2 22:20:08 PDT 2017; root:xnu-3248.71.4~1/RELEASE_X86_64 x86_64